NikkitaTorres/SillystringFactory/README.md

 ## Setup/Installation Requirements

-1. Clone [this](https://github.com/NikkitaTorres/SalonProject.git) repository to your desktop.
+1. Clone [this](https://github.com/NikkitaTorres/SillystringFactory.git) repository to your desktop.
 2. You can either import the nikkita_torres.sql file into MySQL Workbench to re-create the database or use migrations to re-create the database.
 You can import the file by:

 - Selecting "Data Import/Export" in the Navigator/Administration"
-- Select "Import from Self-Contained File" and select the "nikkita_torres" file inside of the HairSalon.Solution folder.
+- Select "Import from Self-Contained File" and select the "nikkita_torres" file inside of the Factory.Solution folder.
 - You can rename this file by clicking "New..." next to the "Default Schema to be Imported To", but make sure to adjust the "database=" accordingly on step 4.
 - Finally, click the "Start Import" button located in the bottom right.